New Puppy Training Tips: How to Set Your New Puppy Up for Success

 We've talked about making sure your puppy is warm enough and not too hot and that he has a nice cozy blanket to lie on.

-You may also want to look at having a variety of dog toys that he can chew because it’s the different textures of toys, which will really stimulate the puppy’s mind.
+You may also want to look at having a variety of dog toys (your puppy will love a chew toy!) that he can chew because it's the different textures of toys, which will really stimulate the puppy's mind.

 You don't want to have all of the puppy's toys being made of the same product, such as plastic.